Architecture of Mexico: Puuc style

+The Puuc style originated in the hilly region of western Yucatán during the Terminal Classic period.
+The basic construction method of Puuc buildings is a concrete and rubble core covered in a cut stone veneer.
+Some distinct architectural details include engaged columns in the facades, boot-shaped stones in construction of corbel vaults, and plain lower facades with mosaic upper facades featuring masks of the rain god Chaac.

+The most prominent city built in this style was Uxmal.
+Other notable sites include Kabah, Labna and Sayil.

 The buildings of Chichen Itza show a large number of architectural and iconographic elements that some historians have called Mexicanized.
 The influence of cultures from central Mexico, mixed with the Puuc style of the upper peninsula, is visible in its Classic Maya architecture.
-The presence of these elements from the cultures of the Mexican Plateau was conjectured recently to have been a result of a mass migration to, or conquest of, the Mayan city by Toltec groups.
+The presence of these elements from the cultures of the Mexican Plateau was conjectured recently to have been a result of a mass migration to, or conquest of, the Maya city by Toltec groups.
 However, recent studies suggest that they may have been the cultural expression of a prestigious and widespread political system during the Early Postclassic in Mesoamerica.

-Oasisamerican style
+Oasisamerican architecture

-Oasisamerican peoples, whose influence was marked primarily by commercial exchanges between the north and south of Mexico, had widespread contact with the other peoples of Mesoamerica in the Northern Hemisphere, leading to a unique style of building construction in the Americas.
-The archaeological record of this style is scant compared to that of Chan Chan in northern Peru.
+Oasisamerican peoples, residing in what is now northwest Mexico and southwest United States, were architecturally influenced as a result of commercial exchanges with Mesoamerica, leading to a unique style of building construction in the Americas.
+Architectural details testifying to this exchange include the presence of ball courts and parrot enclosures at Oasisamerican sites.

 Paquimé was a prehistoric settlement that had cultural influence in the northwest of the Sierra Madre Occidental, most of modern-day western Chihuahua and some areas of what is now the states of Sonora, Arizona, Utah, Colorado and New Mexico.
 Researchers estimate that the population probably grew to about 3,500 inhabitants, but their linguistic and ethnic affiliation is unknown.

 The site is known for its adobe buildings and their "T" form doors.
 Only a fraction of its total length is fenced and less is excavated.
 Its buildings have traits of Oasisamerican culture and demonstrate the skill of the Prehispanic architects of the region who designed multifamily adobe houses up to four stories high utilizing wood, reed, and stone as supplementary building materials.